MuhammedSami/food_tinder/readme.md

 ## Usage Scenario

-- We want to receive feedbacks for the foods we provide and we decide on tinder like pool for the foods.
+- We want to receive feedbacks for the foods we provide, and we decide on tinder like pool for the foods.
 - Instead of requiring accounts or authentication, the user provides feedback anonymously through a simple swipe or button(like/unlike) interaction.
 - As we know the list of vote might be long, we provide a button to the user to finish the voting.